davidf628/moneta/README.md

 to re-write it in Node so that I can access it from different devices and not always have to access the famiy budgeting information from a desktop or laptop computer.

+To begin this program run the command: `npm start`

+Then point your browser to: `http://localhost:8600/`

 The main database will be a **mariadb** instead of a simple text-file, and I will add some charting and advanced aggregation features as the program gets built out.